ckaus/EpiPy/README.md

 # EpiPy
 A Tool for fitting epidemic models.
-The supported models are:

- - [ ] SI
- - [ ] SIR

 This tool is developed under the [MIT license][1] for the course [Softwareprojekt Mobilkommunikation][2] at the [Freie Universität Berlin][3].